 Did you know that ice can damage your teeth?
 To many, it is surprising that ice can damage your teeth.
 Because it doesn’t contain sugars or artificial sweeteners like so many of the other things we like to snack on, they think it is safe.
 It’s just frozen water after all, but the way its hard-crystalline surface reacts with our crystal-like enamel is where possible damage comes into play.

-Our dentists, Dr. Napieralski, Dr. Wisniewski, Dr. Shayota and Dr. Anderson, knows firsthand the damage that chewing ice cubes can inflict on teeth.
-Additionally, our team at Chelsea Family Dentistry in Chelsea, Michigan, is happy to provide ideas on how to break the ice cube munching habit.
+Our dentistss, Dr. Napieralski, Dr. Wisniewski, Dr. Shayota and Dr. Anderson, knows firsthand the damage that chewing ice cubes can inflict on teeth.
+Additionally, our team at Chelsea and Milford Family Dentistry in Chelsea, Michigan, is happy to provide ideas on how to break the ice cube munching habit.

 Specifically, this is a major problem for women, because it often stems from an iron deficiency.